JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/your-first-spring-application/walking-through-spring-boot-project/index.md

 Let's take a look around some aspects of the project.
 The easiest way to do this is from the Project tool window which you can access with **⌘1** on macOS, or **Ctrl**+**1** on Windows and Linux.
 We will look at:

-- The .mvn folder
+- The .mvn Folder
-- SpringHelloWorldDemoApplication.java
+- The pom.xml File
-- SpringHelloWorldDemoApplicationTests.java
+- HelloWorldApplication.java
-- The pom.xml file
+- HelloWorldApplicationTests.java

 ### The .mvn Folder
 This folder has been created because Spring Boot uses the Maven wrapper when you create a Spring Boot project with the Maven build system.
 This means you don't have to install Maven locally to run your Spring Boot project.
 You should commit this project to version control, but you can ignore it from now on.